Everything you need to know about market segmentation

 The most powerful online tools for the marketer

-In this section, I want to show you some practical tools today marketers have at their disposal to segments customers, users and grow a business with the power of data.
+In this section, I want to show you some practical tools today marketers have at their disposal to segment customers, users, and grow a business with the power of data.

 Google Analytics: from behavioral to psychographics advertising